Sunwheel Dance

-Sunwheel Dance is the third studio album by Bruce Cockburn, released in 1972.
-It was remastered and released by Rounder Records in 2005 with two bonus tracks.
+Sunwheel Dance is the third studio album by the Canadian singer-songwriter Bruce Cockburn.
+It was released in April 1972 by True North Records and reached the top 20 of the RPM Canadian albums chart, his first to do so.
+It also spawned two singles that both made the Canadian adult contemporary chart.

+The album was remastered and released by Rounder Records in 2005 with two bonus tracks.
 For the most part, Cockburn's lyrics here continue to be primarily introspective and spiritual, bolstered by sparse acoustic arrangements.
 However, Cockburn does make his first foray into political commentary on the anti-war diatribe "Going Down Slow," which also marks the artist's first utilization of a full band on record.
 The album has sold steadily through the years, receiving a Canadian gold record award in 1988.

+When the album was still on the charts, Cockburn participated in the Maple Music Junket Concerts.
+The event spanned multiple days and venues, with Cockburn performing at the second concert held at Massey Hall in Toronto on June 6, 1972.
+The event, which was financed by entities including the Canadian Recording Manufacturer's Association and the Composers, Authors and Publishers Association of Canada was labeled by RPM as "the largest gathering of European press people to ever take place on Canadian soil", having been organized with the intention of showcasing Canadian talent to Europeans.
+He also played at the Mariposa Folk Festival that year, which attracted 14,000 attendees on the final day of the event.
+During his Sunday performance, Cockburn opted to forgo some of his set to give Neil Young the opportunity to play.

 Reception

-AllMusic music critic James Chrispell, wrote retrospectively "Cockburn has begun to show that he couldn't be categorized, and while that made listening to his music so enjoyable, he had a hard time at the retail level.
+In a contemporary review of Sunwheel Dance, RPM referred to the album as "flawless".
+AllMusic music critic James Chrispell wrote retrospectively, "Cockburn has begun to show that he couldn't be categorized, and while that made listening to his music so enjoyable, he had a hard time at the retail level.
 But if you're willing to take a little time and listen with an open ear, you'll find much here to celebrate."